FAQs

 DSA Enquiries on Other Talent Areas

-Your child’s primary school CCA record should reflect that he/she holds a key position in the school prefectorial board as one of the office bearers (for example, EXCO member).
-For Girl Guides, she should be conferred the Chief Commissioner's Badge as it is the highest achievement at the primary school level.
-We believe in the leadership potential of all students and there are many opportunities to develop their potential.
+Your child’s primary school CCA record should reflect that he/she holds a key position (head prefect, vice-head prefect, or EXCO member) in the school prefectorial board.
 For DSA leadership, we are specifically looking for a greater leadership capacity.
 Being in a key leadership position is a signal that the student has been recognised to have the capacity to be stretched and developed, hence chosen, among their peers whom they work together, to be the representative of the prefectorial board. |

-What will be required of the child if she is accepted through DSA leadership or girl guides? |
+What will be the development plan for the child if he/she is accepted through DSA leadership? |

-Upon entering RV, your child will be in our Student Leadership Development Academy and Students' Council.
-For Girl Guides, your child will continue her Girl Guides journey with us in RVHS. |
+Upon entering RV, the child will be in our Student Leadership Development Academy and Students' Council and be part of leadership projects and initiatives. |

 What do you look for in students who apply for DSA Science Investigation? |

-For Scientific Investigation, candidates should have a deep passion in science and innovative problem-solving skills.
+For Scientific Investigation, students should have a deep passion in science and innovative problem-solving skills.
 They should also demonstrate a natural curiosity in Science through their performance in science inquiry tasks.
+Besides academic excellence in Science in school-based exams, students' involvements in related competitions and enrichment activities (e.g. Primary School Science Club programmes and science / innovation research projects) are good evidence in the student portfolios, which they need to present during the DSA trials, to highlight their interests in these domains. |

 |

-Is CCA compulsory in RV?
-Where can I find a list of CCAs offered in RV? |
+Is CCA compulsory in RV? |

 CCA is compulsory for all secondary school students.
-Please visit https://rivervalleyhigh-moe-edu-sg-admin.cwp.sg/rvip/co-curricular-activities-curriculum for the full list of CCAs offered to Sec and JC students. |

-How are students selected for the CCAs?
-Are certain CCAs made up of DSA students only? | Students with the right aptitude for particular CCAs are matched to them.
+Students with the right aptitude for particular CCAs are matched to them.
 There is no CCA that is made up entirely of DSA candidates. |

-Are external CCAs (eg water polo or tennis) recognised by the school and will the child be awarded CCA points? | If the student's involvement in a sport is under the National Sports Association, we will award CCA points. |
+Are external CCAs (eg water polo or tennis) recognised by the school and will the child be awarded CCA points? |

 Can my child take up more than one CCA? |